mirzaakhena/gogen/README.md

 README.md
 ```

+`application.go` is the place you can instantiate the technology you want to use in your system.
+For example you want to setup gin, echo, message broker, database connection or anything.

+`registry.go` is where you can bind your usecase, datasource and controller also you define the router here.

+`runner.go` is the file for running the apps.
+This already have gracefully shutdown feature.

+`schema.go` is the file for define your model to migrate into database.

 ## 2. Create your basic usecase structure

 Let say you have a usecase named CreateOrder (It is better to have PascalCase for usecase name).
 This usecase is for (of course) to create an order.
 We can easily recognize it as a "command" usecase.
 Let's use our gogen code generator to create it for us.